Find your perfect value college

 Nontraditional students benefit from South Dakota online school, especially when they’re busy parents.
 Older students (meaning students who are not recent high school graduates) often have responsibilities other than school, and taking classes at a South Dakota online school can make earning a degree more doable.
-Rural residents may also find that attending South Dakota online school makes it easier to further their education, since the can take classes on their own time without having to travel to traditional campus.
+Rural residents may also find that attending South Dakota online school makes it easier to further their education since they can take classes on their own time without having to travel to a traditional campus.

 How We Ranked the Best Online Colleges in South Dakota

 The Value Colleges Best Online Colleges in South Dakota is ranked very simply by the number of fully online bachelor’s degree programs they offer.
 That doesn’t mean a number of programs is the only qualification; like all VC rankings, only accredited institutions are featured, schools that have proven their value to graduates.

 Dakota State University tops the list of the best online colleges in South Dakota with 13 bachelor’s programs to choose from.
 Students who want to earn their bachelor’s degrees online can choose from accounting, computer information systems, business technology, computer science, cyber operations, cyber leadership and intelligence, elementary education, general studies, elementary education/special education, health information administration, network and security administration, management, and professional accountancy.

 At Dakota State University, online students learn from the same instructors and cover the same material as their on-campus peers.
 The school has been around since 1881, so it has more than 130 years of experience preparing students to be successful in their careers.
 DSU’s mission is to incorporate innovative technologies into the educational process to prepare graduates for the future.
 The school values excellence, diversity, academic freedom, and student success.
 99% of DSU’s 2017 graduates found work or continued their education after graduation.